 - Set up the period of timely interrupt time.
-S=5 represents that it performs the interrupt service subroutine with the label name of HSTAI every 0.5mS. - Employ FUN93 to write the preset value into HSTA PV in SoC chip, which serve as time up for interrupt preset value.
-CN =4, represents HSTA D =1, represents PV - Interrupt service subroutine with the label name of HSTA. - Read the current value of hardware high speed counter HSC0 once every 0.5mS. - To tell whether the current counting value is greater than or equal to R0. if yes, then Y0 will be ON. - Update output Y0 immediately, so as to reach the high speed output reaction (otherwise there will be introduced a delay in scan time)
+R4154=5 represents that it performs the interrupt service subroutine with the label name of HSTAI every 0.5mS. - Employ FUN93 to write the preset value into HSTA PV in ASIC chip, which serve as time up for interrupt preset value.
+CN =4, represents HSTA D =1, represents PV

+- Interrupt service subroutine with the label name of HSTA. - Read the current value of hardware high speed counter HSC0 once every 0.5mS. - To tell whether the current counting value is greater than R0, if yes, then Y0 will be ON. - While reading the current counting value from hardware high speed counter (HSC0~HSC3) in HSTAI timely interrupt program, only the 16-bit of Low Word is effective. - Update output Y0 immediately, so as to reach the high speed output reaction (otherwise there will be introduced a delay in scan time)

-10.6.4 Examples for Application of High-Speed Timer HST0~HST3
+11.6.4 Examples for Application of High-Speed Timer HST0~HST3